 - Play around with angles of the shots and take close up pictures of detail on the cake to showcase your skills.

-- Use Instagram, Pintrest, Twitter, Google Plus and of course Facebook to share your images and create an interested audience.
+- Use Instagram TikTok, Pinterest and Facebook to share your images and create an interested audience.

 - Finally use a photo editing programme on your computer to add watermarks, logos and brighten up an image if taken in low light.
 Let’s face it, British weather is rarely bright and sunny unless you’re more fortunate to live in sunny climates.